Haunted, Unmarked Quaker Graves?

 If you’re going to investigate those graves, be sure to check the chronological history of the NH State Prison.

-And, in general, if you’re going to visit or investigate Old North Cemetery, I recommend reading the full National Historic Register application, linked below.
+In general, if you’re going to visit or investigate Old North Cemetery, I recommend reading the full National Historic Register application, which is linked below.

 (Note: I’ve tried downloading it three times, and it consistently crashes my Adobe PDF reader.
 If that happens to you, notice which page you’re on when it crashes, and then use the “go to” page function when you reopen the PDF, to pick up where you left off.)

 Both the main cemetery and the Minot Enclosure deserve separate articles, which I’ll write later.
 Today, it’s important to share what I learned about Quaker burial practices.
-Remember, as it says in one history of the Society of Friends, “By 1700 the Society gained considerable influence in most of the New England and middle-Atlantic colonies.
+Remember, as one history of the Society of Friends says, “By 1700, the Society gained considerable influence in most of the New England and middle-Atlantic colonies.
 Quaker migration to the southern colonies, especially North Carolina…”

-In other words, unmarked Quaker graves – and even unmarked (and forgotten) Quaker burial lots – may exist throughout the eastern United States, as well as Ohio, Indiana, Illinois, and Canada.
+In other words, unmarked Quaker graves—and even unmarked (and forgotten) Quaker burial lots—may exist throughout the eastern United States, Ohio, Indiana, Illinois, and Canada.

 What you need to know about all Quaker graves and burial lots

-• Despite rumors and folklore, I found no evidence of any Friends (or Quakers) being buried upright.
-There was no rule against that practice, but no provision for it, either.
+- Despite rumors and folklore, I found no evidence of Friends (or Quakers) being buried upright.
+There was no rule against that practice, but there was no provision for it, either.

 Quaker beliefs about death